IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/configure-debug-tabs.md

 title: Configure Debug Tabs
 ---

-The TomTom IndiGO distribution comes integrated with a non-user-facing feature useful for
+The TomTom Digital Cockpit distribution comes integrated with a non-user-facing feature useful for
 development: a debug menu.
 By default, it can be opened by long-pressing the `volume down` button, via the backtick ("\`") key, or via ADB with `adb shell input keyevent --longpress KEYCODE_GRAVE`.